smalldb/flupdo/README.md

 Flupdo is tested using PHPT, the tool used by PHP itself.
 See `test` directory.

+Flupdo is documented using Doxygen -- `make doc` will do the trick.

 Flupdo does not provide smart constructions and helpers to build common queries.
 Such features are out of Flupdo's scope.
 Flupdo is intended to be a basic tool used by such helpers and smart query builders to glue queries